thedarredondo/data-science-fundamentals/README.md

 # data-science-fundamentals
 Code and data for the course Data Science Fundamentals: A Bayesian Perspective

+## Goal

+The goal of this course is to get as many people as possible actually doing bayesian statistical analysis as soon as possible.
+Any inclusions and exclusions in content were made with this in mine.

+Here's a more concrete teaser: by the end of the course, students will be able to apply the bayesian additive regression tree (BART) model to real world data, explain how BART connects to neural networks NN), and why BART models perform as well or better than NNs on small to medium size data sets.

+There's a lot of learning on the way to that goal, and I've ienvitably left things out, both intentially and unintentially.

+## Prerequisites

+Algebra II.

+This could be relaxed if the material in Units 2 and 3 was modified to almost entirely ignore mathematical formula.
+Even so, I'd caution teaching this course with only an Alg.
+I prereq.

+My resasoning: this course assumes students have decent graphical inuition, and demands that students use graphical representations to summarize functions (statisical models are functions).
+Without graphical inuition to lean on in times of stress , I fear that students will memorize instead of explore.

+Perhaps my fears are unfounded.
+Open a discussion to let me know your thoughts.

 ## How to Use these Materials

 All the files are jupyter notebooks, created within Google's [Colab environment](https://colab.research.google.com/).